ashifdeveloper/doctorApp/README.md

 - `cancelAppointment()`: This endpoint responds to a DELETE request to "/appointment/cancel" and cancels an appointment for a patient based on the provided email and token in the request.

 ### 4. Repository
-The repository layer is not explicitly shown in this code snippet, but it would typically be implemented using Spring Data JPA or any other data access technology.
+ The Repository layer typically be implemented using Spring Data JPA.
 It manages the interactions with the underlying database and provides methods for CRUD operations on the entities.

 ## Data Structure Used in Your Project